The City of Cape Town nearly reached Day Zero in April but was pushed to at least 2019 thanks to the rain and strict use of water.

 Ms Jamal says that high levels of rural to urban migration had made it hard for many cities in Africa to plan well and expand infrastructure fast enough to accommodate increased numbers of people, most of whom ended up living in informal settlements.

-A recent report by the 2030 Water Resources Group showed that water demand could potentially outpace supply by 2030.
-Factors driving this deficit include expanding urban populations and economic growth.
+According to Water Resources Group water demand could potentially outpace supply by 2030.

 While boreholes can be good source of water for an ever increasing urban population, the problem is that majority of these boreholes are contaminated and cannot provide safe drinking water.
 This requires that water from boreholes must be treated before consumption.